 • Demonstrate an understanding of the basic concepts and principles of risk management

-• Differentiate among the various types of life insurance, including term and permanent insurance
+• Differentiate among the various types of life insurance

-• Discuss principles of disability income insurance and its place in insurance planning
+• Discuss principles of disability income insurance, long-term care, and annuities

-• Identify the sources of identity theft, review a consumers credit report, and utilize debt management techniques
+• Identify sources of identity theft and utilize debt management techniques

-• Demonstrate an understanding of social insurance programs such as the Social Security benefits system
+• Demonstrate an understanding of social insurance programs like Social Security

 HS 321 Fundamentals of Income Taxation

-• Demonstrate an understanding of the fundamental principles and concepts of federal income taxation
+• Demonstrate an understanding of federal income taxation

-• Compare and contrast the taxation of income generated from personal and investment activities
+• Compare taxation of income generated from personal and investment activities

-• Explain the taxation of income and expenses generated from employment and profit-motivated activities
+• Explain the taxation of income and expenses generated from different activities

-• Identify different types of tax credits and compare and contrast tax credits with tax deductions
+• Identify different types of tax credits and tax deductions

-• Explain the complexities of the passive activity loss rules along with the purpose of the alternative minimum tax system
+• Explain the complexities of the passive activity loss rules and alternative minimum tax

-• Compare and contrast the tax consequences of distributions from business entities, such as partnerships, S corporations, and C corporations, to their respective owners
+• Compare and contrast the tax consequences of distributions from business entities

 HS 326 Planning for Retirement Needs